mayhashah7/mlops-sample-templates/README.md

 ## online-endpoint.yml

 This template will either create a new online endpoint or update an existing endpoint depending on whether the workspace already has an endpoint with the same name provided by the variable in the `mlops-demo.yml`.
 An important note is in this example we will set all traffic to the newest deployment to an endpoint.
-Within our `online-deployment.yml` we would need to change the model name to match that model name you passed as the variable value in the `mlops-demo.yml`, we would need to update the path code_dcinfigur to your scoring file (depending on how your file heirarchy is set up)
+Within our `online-deployment.yml` we would need to change the model name to match that model name you passed as the variable value in the `mlops-demo.yml`, we would need to update the path under code_configuration to match the path to your scoring file (depending on how your file heirarchy is set up)